 Accidental Separation

 The main differences a family with an adult with autism may encounter almost all have to do with perception and size.
-While any small child won’t be permitted to board a ride alone, an over-enthusiastic ride attendant could place an adult into a ride vehicle alone.
+While any small child won’t be permitted to board a ride alone.
+However, an over-enthusiastic ride attendant could place an adult into a ride vehicle alone.
 Sticking together, particularly at the point of entry to the ride, can help prevent this from happening.

 Keep an eye on your party members in large crowd situations, such as fireworks.
 This is especially true after the show ends when large amounts of people are on the move.
-It helps to have a phone on the them if they can text and a plan of what to do if you do get separated.
+It helps to have a phone on them if they can text and a plan of what to do if you do get separated.
 It's best to avoid it in the first place though.
 If they are nonverbal, you can place a sticker on them with your phone number like you would a small child.
 Maybe plan to stay still until the crowd disperses or watch from a less-crowded area if crowds are challenging for your party.

 Dining: Can You Order from the Kids’ Menu?